-For the most recent textbook list for the Commercial Foods and Culinary Arts program, visit Lake Technical College's online Bookstore and Marketplace.
+For the most recent textbook list for the Professional Culinary Arts and Hospitality program, visit Lake Technical College's bookstore located in the Business Office.
 Dual enrolled students from public schools are loaned textbooks as per state statute and must return these books prior to withdrawal from the program.